mlswg/mls-protocol/draft-ietf-mls-protocol.md

 External sender types are sent as MLSPlaintext, see {{external-proposals}}
 for their use.

 The remainder of this section describes how to compute the signature of an MLSPlaintext object and how to convert it to an MLSCiphertext object for `member` sender types.
 The steps are:

-* Gather the required metadata:
-  * Group ID
-  * Epoch
-  * Content Type
-  * Nonce
-  * Sender index
-  * Key generation

-* Sign the plaintext metadata -- the group ID, epoch, sender index, and content type -- as well as the authenticated data and message content
+* Set group_id, epoch, content_type and authenticated_data fields from the
+  MLSPlaintext object directly

-* Randomly generate sender_data_nonce and encrypt the sender information using it and the key derived from the sender_data_secret
+* Randomly generate the sender_data_nonce field

-* Encrypt the content using a content encryption key identified by the metadata
+* Identify the key and key generation depending on the content type

+* Encrypt an MLSSenderData object for the encrypted_sender_data field from MLSPlaintext and the key generation

-The group identifier, epoch, content_type and authenticated data fields are copied from the MLSPlaintext object directly.
+* Generate and sign an MLSPlaintextSignatureInput object from the MLSPlaintext object

-The content encryption process populates the ciphertext field of the MLSCiphertext object.
-The metadata encryption step populates the encrypted_sender_data field.
+* Encrypt an MLSCiphertextContent for the ciphertext field using the key identified, the signature, and MLSPlaintext object

-Decryption follows the same step in reverse: Decrypt the metadata, then the message and verify the content signature.
+Decryption is done by decrypting the metadata, then the message, and then verifying the content signature.

+The following sections describe the encryption and signing processes in detail.

 ## Metadata Encryption